onflow/kitty-items/LOCAL_DEV.md

   - `web/.env.local`
   - `api/.env.local`

-The `.env.local` files should b e placed in their respective project directories, while `flow.json` can be found at the root of the project.
+The `.env.local` files should be placed in their respective project directories, while `flow.json` can be found at the root of the project.

 ```sh
 kitty-items/